West Coast Swing: An Appreciation

 Of course many other partner dance forms allow for expressive improvisation and music interpretation.
 But I'll make the case here that not only does WCS offer a wider latitude for it but also that such latitude has undergone--in conjunction with the advent of Youtube video availability--an artistic shift outward, toward exposing the expressive improvisation beyond the dancer's enjoyment and more to the viewing audience.
 Thus, there are multiple levels of artistic creativity running simultaneously in a WCS dance.
 That challenges the creativity of the dance-artists even more to create a richer joint work of art.
 In keeping with that outward audience focus aspect, you'll see that almost all competitions show the dancers with their peer dancer pool of competitors visible to us, the viewing audience.
 That was a brilliant invention whereby we, the real audience, get to see the peer competitors with their often exagerated reactions to the skillful events within each dance.
 They serve to cue our attention to those events with genuine enthusiasm that is infectuous.
 One audience sees the other audience while both see the art work.
 As I say: it's a brilliant audience configuration that enhances the artistic experience beyond what's going on solely between the two dancers.
 When it comes to video capture of the competition dances, WCS devotees can appreciate WCS-aware switched-angle camera work.
 But the the judges' view should nonetheless dominate to keep the energy of this double-audience factor in play.

 Improvisation occurs with how the WCS stock patterns are hooked together into a sequence to express an interpretation of the music/lyrics.
 Improvisation occurs with surprising, very noticeable variations within a stock pattern.
-The following excerpt shows an outstanding example of improvisation within a standard WCS inside turn pattern enhanced with precision styling.
+The following excerpt (from a champions-level competition at Liberty Swing) shows an outstanding example of improvisation within a standard WCS inside turn pattern enhanced with precision styling.
 Watch (@6:32) how Melissa Rutz starts by flowing into it with one turn per beat.
 But then she does something surprising for those used to the standard patterns.
 In time with the music, and for an artistic effect, she stretches the pattern timing and spins down to a half turn per beat, and then smoothly plays out of the pattern in a quarter turn per beat.
 That's just one pattern enhancement.
 As dancers graduate in WCS that kind of enhancement is simply called "styling". (~30s):

 In Jack and Jill competition, partners don't know when such styling might be coming and have to learn to quickly style off of the other's styling.
 The best dancers most often pack their artworks with a very calculated and often astonishing density of such precision styling.
 As with most of the dances selected here, the rich, intra-pattern styling goes by so smoothly and quickly that it seems to be an integral part of the whole.
 But the constructed artistry hides the highly skilled precision within.
 If anything, that aspect is half of the appreciation I'm celebrating here.
 If you get as addicted to this amazing art form as much as I am, you tune-in to such parts after taking in the whole.